adam2392/eegio/README.md

 ## Submodules
 1. base/
-Stores configuration files for the EDP and HARDCODED settings.
+Stores configuration files for the settings.
 Stores utility and helper functions.
+In addition, defines dataset objects that we use in this module: mainly Contacts, EEGTimeSeries, and Result

 2. format/
-Stores class objects for how the EDP should preformat any incoming raw data.
-This defines the interface for the raw time series eeg, neuroimaging, and clinical metadata.
+Stores class objects for how you should preformat any incoming raw data.
+This defines the interface for the raw time series eeg, and clinical metadata.

 3. loaders/
 This defines code that links together different parts of the eegio API to allow easy data pipelines to be setup.

 4. writers/
-This defines writers of data
+This defines writers of data to save into hdf, npy, mat files.

 5. dataset_test/
 A dataset tester that is hardcoded to check quality of certain labeling and annotations.

+# Contributing
+We welcome contributions from anyone.
+Our [issues](https://github.com/adam2392/eegio/issues) page is full of places we could use help!
+If you have an idea for an improvement not listed there, please [make an issue](https://github.com/adam2392/eegio/issues/new) first so you can discuss with the developers.

 # Documentation